Are You a Hot Sleeper? Here Are 10 Tips to Help You Cool Down in Bed

 Invest in linen sheets

 This clever, high quality material helps to regulate your body temperature, which means it’ll keep you toasty in winter and cool in the warmer months.
 It’s anti-static, anti-bacterial and becomes more comfortable the more it’s washed; plus linen is a totally natural fibre, known for it’s breathability and ultra-softness.
+Linen sheets will go a long way to regulating your temperature at night, so now all you need to do is choose the perfect colours for your bedroom.

 How high is your bed from the ground?
 Hot air rises, so the higher your bed, the hotter you’ll be.
 Think about coming up with ways to lower your bed – have you considered a futon mattress, for example? – and generate as much cool airflow as possible around you.
 And if you’re in the position to do so, think about whether or not you could move your bedroom from a higher floor to the ground floor, where the air will be naturally cooler.